on-ramp/api-doc/source/includes/_fiat_to_crypto_flow.md

 ## Notification of successful transaction

-A URL provided by the merchant in a previous request (see `callback_url` and `cancel_callback` in [Create fiat to crypto invoice](#create-fiat-to-crypto-invoice)) will be used to send a notification request once the transaction has been confirmed.
+A URL provided by the merchant in a previous request (see `callback_url` and `cancel_callback` in [Create fiat to crypto invoice](#create-fiat-to-crypto-invoice)) will be used to send a notification request once the transaction result has been confirmed.
+If the transaction is successful, `callback_url` will be used, while `cancel_callback` will be used when the transaction cannot be completed.

 The merchant is expected to respond with 200 status code.

 <aside class="success"><b><code>POST callback_url</code></b></aside>